DominikN/docs_new/docs/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 using namespace hFramework;

 // Uncomment one of these lines, accordingly to range sensor type of your ROSbot
-// If you have version with infared sensor:
+// If you have version with infrared sensor:
 // static const SensorType sensor_type = SENSOR_INFRARED;
 // If you have version with laser sensor: static const SensorType sensor_type = SENSOR_LASER;